 We can't ignore the performance of Dr Reddy’s Laboratories.
 Amidst the pandemic, the company has managed to generate revenue of Rs 4,930 Cr in FY21 which is up by 12%.

-The company gave its strong performance, with its operating profit going up by 22.83% whereas the revenues (29.10%) and profit (22.35%) also showed a positive side.
+The company gave a strong performance, with its operating profit going up by 22.83% whereas the revenues (29.10%) and profit (22.35%) also showed a positive side.